JamilleN/To_do_list/README.md

  **complete**: will mark the # of task completed and remove from the list.

  **clear**: will clear the whole todo list, remove all the items.

+ ### Desktop version
+ Using PySimpleGUI module to create a Dekstop GUI to perform all the functions can be done by using the CLI version.